 - Clipper City Sailing Cruise: This is a cruise around Manhattan...but on a sailboat!
 It is a great way to do an activity that I recommend you to take advantage of your New York Explorer Pass.
 Don't be fooled by how tacky it may seem to ride a sailboat when you could do a normal cruise, because it has a huge advantage: you will enjoy a much quieter, uncrowded experience, avoiding most tourists.

 - Ripley's Believe it or Not: This famous museum with locations all over the world is a must-see if you visit New York with kids.
 You will find rare artifacts and devices, and curiosities, as well as interactive experiences such as a medieval torture chamber or a simulation of a black hole.

 Before you buy

-After this welter of information, you're bound to be a little dazed.
-Choosing the perfect sightseeing pass for your trip to New York isn't easy, but in a nutshell, here's what you need to keep in mind.
+After all this information, you're bound to be a little dazed.
+Choosing the perfect sightseeing pass for your trip to New York isn't easy, but, in a nutshell, here's what you need to consider.
 The New York Explorer Pass is for you if:

 - You don't mind seeing a lot of things in one day